cnlpete/timeline/README.md

 Demo:
 ---------------------------------
 There is a demo at http://timeline.cnlpete.de/.
-You can sue 'demo' as a username and leave the password blank.
+You can use 'demo' as a username and leave the password blank.

 Requirements